NYPD Arrests Suspect in Brutal Beating on 65-Year-Old Asian Woman

 Meanwhile, officials admonished bystanders for doing nothing to stop Elliot as police say he kicked the 65-year-old woman in the stomach, knocked her to the ground, stomped on her face, shouted anti-Asian slurs and told her, “you don’t belong here.”

-The woman, whose name has not been made public, was discharged from the hospital Tuesday after being treated for serious injuries, a hospital spokesperson said.
+The woman, who was identified by police sources as Vilma Kari, was discharged from the hospital Tuesday after being treated for serious injuries, a hospital spokesperson said.

 The attack Monday was among the latest in a national spike in anti-Asian hate crimes, and happened just weeks after a mass shooting in Atlanta that left eight people dead, six of them women of Asian descent.
 The surge in violence has been linked in part to misplaced blame for the coronavirus and former President Donald Trump’s use of racially charged terms like “Chinese virus.”